 The Institute is thrilled to chat with Rita Bode and Jean Mitchell, editors of the latest collection of essays about L.M.
 Montgomery, L.M.
 Montgomery and the Matter of Nature(s).
-Using a variety of scholarly lenses, such as anthropology and ecology, this book takes a new approach to Montgomery’s relationship to nature.
+Nominated for the 2018 Gabrielle Roy Prize for the best work in Canadian literary criticism, this collection uses a variety of scholarly lenses, such as anthropology and ecology, this book takes a new approach to Montgomery’s relationship to nature.

 Melanie Fishbane sat down with Rita and Jean to discuss the collection.*

 Rita Bode is an English Literature Professor at Trent University.
 She is also the co-editor of L.M.
 Montgomery’s Rainbow Valleys: The Ontario Years.

 Jean Mitchell is an Associate Professor of Anthropology at the University of Prince Edward Island.
 She also co-edited Anne Around the World.
 Mitchell is also on the LMMI Management Committee.

 Lucy Maud Montgomery Institute (LMMI): What was your intention when putting this collection together?

 Rita Bode (RB): With the rise of eco-criticism, re-evaluations of the presence and handling of nature in a range of writers in whose work nature figures prominently have emerged; critical analyses have always paid attention to LMM and nature, but it seemed an opportune time in the context of current critical thinking to consider LMM’s attitudes to and embracement of nature, as well as to think about her work in a broader environmental context.